TheBlueBarron/cse360/README.md

 Running the Application:
 To start the application, launch it from the StartCSE360 class.
 Follow the prompts to set up a new student user account.
 Once registered and logged in, you can navigate to the Discussion Forum to participate in posting questions and answers.

+***Note: Please download the TeamProjPhase2.zip and run into your machine!